whprocter/RPr-Chakraborty-2021/docs/report/report.md

 This registration was based upon a thorough reading of the original research article, searching and calculating summary statistics for American Community Survey data, accessing the Johns Hopkins Coronavirus Resource Center, and acquiring some additional information and data from the original author, Jay Chakraborty.
 Specifically, Chakraborty informed us of the American Community Survey data table names used in the study (S1810 for demographic categories and disability status and C18130 for poverty status and disability status), provided Johns Hopkins county-level Coronavirus data downloaded on August 1, 2020, outputs from SaTScan spatial clustering analysis, and inputs for the GEE models.
-We used the data provided by Chakraborty to 1) check for the census variables to ensure that we are using the same independent variables to predict COVID-19 incidence rate.
-2) compare our outputs from the gee model to evaluate how different computational environment could lead to different results.
-3) experiment with the SaTScan software and learn the methodology behind to ensure that we have the correct input for gee.
+We used the data provided by Chakraborty to:
+1. Check the census variables to ensure that we are using the same independent variables to predict COVID-19 incidence rate.
+1. Experiment with the SaTScan software and Kulldorff spatial scan methodology to verify parameters used in the original study,  compare computational environments between SaTScan and R spatialepi, and visualize spatial scan outputs used in the original study.
+1. Compare the computational environments for GEE models between SPSS and R geepack.
-The data provided by the author is not available in an online repository, but we will include the data in our research compendium with permission of the author.
+The data provided by the author is not available in an online repository, but we have included the data in our research compendium with permission of the author.

 In our reproduction attempt, we used publicly available American Community Survey data downloaded directly from the Census API using the tidycensus package for R.
 We used Johns Hopkins Coronavirus data provided by the author because it is not possible to download that dynamic dataset in an archived form as it existed on August 1, 2020.
 Johns Hopkins still provides aggregated COVID-19 incidence rate data, but does not publicly provide archived data identical to those used in the original study.
-This pre-analysis plan was based on information from the original paper, correspondence with the original author (as described above), viewing metadata and data sources provided by the author and the U.S. Census, and calculating summary statistics.

-*Disclaimer*: For demonstration purposes, we were registering this plan *after* running the full analysis in R-studio, based upon our documented plan and knowledge of the study prior to completing the analysis.

 ### Data collection and spatial sampling